A contraceptive implant is inserted under your skin and offers a very effective and convenient long-term contraception option.

 You can feel the implant under your skin, but you usually can’t see it.

 There is only one type of contraceptive implant available in Australia: Implanon NXT.

 The contraceptive implant works very well.
 Out of 100 women who use it for a year, less than 1 will become pregnant.
 This makes it more effective than the pill.

-Certain medications can reduce the effectiveness of the implant, so make sure your doctor knows all the medications you use.
+Certain medicines can reduce the effectiveness of the implant, so make sure your doctor knows all the medicines you use.